 All studies done so far have limitations

 In summary, most studies published so far have not found a link between cell phone use and the development of tumors.
 However, these studies have had some important limitations that make them unlikely to end the controversy about whether cell phone use affects cancer risk.

 First, studies have not yet been able to follow people for very long periods of time.
 When tumors form after a known cancer-causing exposure, it often takes decades for them to develop.
-Because cell phones have been in widespread use for less than 20 years in most countries, it is not possible to rule out future health effects that have not yet appeared.
+Because cell phones have been in widespread use for only about 20 years in most countries, it is not possible to rule out future health effects that have not yet appeared.

 Third, most of the studies published so far have focused on adults, rather than children.
-(One case-control study looking at children did not find a link to brain tumors, but the children with tumors in the study had developed them at a young age, and very few had long-term phone use.)
-Cell phone use is now widespread even among young children.
+(One case-control study looking at children and teens did not find a significant link to brain tumors, but the small size of the study limited its power to detect modest risks.)
+Cell phone use is now widespread even among younger children.
 It is possible that if there are health effects, they might be more pronounced in children because their bodies might be more sensitive to RF energy.
-Another concern is that children's lifetime exposure to the energy from cell phones will be greater than adults', who started using them at a later age.
+Another concern is that children’s lifetime exposure to the energy from cell phones will be greater than adults’, who started using them at a later age.

 Finally, the measurement of cell phone use in most studies has been crude.
 Most have been case-control studies, which have relied on people’s memories about their past cell phone use.
 In these types of studies, it can be hard to interpret any possible link between cancer and an exposure.
 People with cancer are often looking for a possible reason for it, so they may sometimes (even subconsciously) recall their phone usage differently than people without cancer.